Paramotor essential toolkit

 Anti-seize lubricant – available from auto parts stores

-cleaner – this is required to remove grease, oil, and grime from parts before assembling.
-Auto parts stores have it.
+Brake cleaner – this is required to remove grease, oil, and grime from parts before assembling.
+Unfortunately, most auto parts stores only have the "non-chlorinated" versions which are weak.
+Search eBay for the chlorinated versions of brake cleaner which are still available.

 Compression tester Kit 8 Pc #69885 If you have a flash starter on your engine, this tool will not work.